EU Licensed4.8/5

 Cardiovascular and renal protection

-Metformin remains the foundation of treatment at every step.
-It is rarely stopped unless a genuine contraindication develops.
+Metformin remains the basis of treatment at every stage.
+It is rarely stopped unless a clear reason not to use it develops.

 Long-term benefits of metformin beyond glucose control